-PROLOGUE: Again this was written 15 years ago....Time flies when you are having fun (LOL)
+PROLOGUE: Again this was written over 15 years ago....Time flies when you are having fun (LOL)

 Archimedes was a third century BC Greek mathematician.
 He is credited with formulating the laws of Buoyancy.
 In these lectures we'll acknowledge his contribution by using the Greek delta triangle symbol to indicate displacement in our formulas beginning with Lecture 2

 John La Dage on page one of his classic work states that Stability is the tendency of a vessel to return to its original position after it has been inclined due to external forces.